Prosecutor: Trump ally Roger Stone was ‘treated differently’

 House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., has threatened to subpoena Barr himself for a hearing next week if he doesn’t agree to appear.
 The attorney general has never testified before the panel.

 Zelinsky, one of four lawyers who quit the Stone case after the department overruled their sentencing recommendation, plans to say Wednesday that the acting U.S. attorney at the time, Timothy Shea, was “receiving heavy pressures from the highest levels of the Department of Justice to give Stone a break.”

 He does not say who was doing the pressuring, but says there was “significant pressure” on line prosecutors to “obscure” the correct sentencing guidelines and “water down and in some cases outright distort” what happened at Stone’s trial and the events that resulted in his conviction.

 Before Stone’s Feb.
 20 sentencing, Justice Department leadership changed the sentencing recommendation just hours after Trump tweeted his displeasure at the recommendation of up to nine years in prison, saying it had been too harsh.
 Stone was later sentenced to serve more than three years in prison plus two years’ probation and a $20,000 fine.

-Barr has said the president’s tweet played no role in the change.
+Barr has said Trump’s tweet played no role in the change.
 He said he ordered the new filing hours before the president’s tweet because he was caught off guard by the initial sentencing recommendation and believed it was excessive based on the facts of the case.

 Filing a new one was a “righteous decision based on the merits,” he has told The Associated Press.

 According to his prepared testimony, Zelinsky will describe having learned from the media that the Justice Department planned to overrule the trial team’s sentencing recommendation, something he said he found unusual given the department’s conventional practice of not commenting on cases.

-Though the U.S. attorney’s office initially said the reports were false, the team was later told that a new sentencing memorandum would be issued that would see a lighter punishment for Stone.
+Though the U.S. attorney’s office initially said the reports were false, the team was later told that a new sentencing memorandum would be issued that would seek a lighter punishment for Stone.

 “We repeatedly asked to see that new memorandum prior to its filing.
 Our request was denied,” Zelinsky will say.
 “We were not informed about the content or substance of the proposed filing, or even who was writing it.
 We were told that one potential draft of the filing attacked us personally.”